-As numbers would have it, about 30.7 % of volunteers in the United States in the year 2018 were baby boomers.
+As numbers would have it, about 30.7 % of volunteers in the United States were baby boomers.
 These people volunteered an estimated 2.2 billion hours of service which translates to around $54.3 billion in finances.
 This was according to a report by The Corporation for National Community Service (CNCS).

 Just as people find purpose and satisfaction in being involved with things that they value, seniors also find fulfillment in volunteering.
 A study done by Nicole Anderson, whose findings were presented at the International Association of Gerontology and Geriatrics on seniors who volunteered, established that seniors who volunteered weekly for 3-4 hours had a significant improvement in their cognitive function.
 Not just this.
 Volunteering, for most, has had a positive effect on their physical and emotional capacities.

 The elderly are today a healthy lot with a longer life expectancy.
 This means that after retirement, they have more free time available to them to be involved with volunteering.
 Volunteering comes with a number of benefits for seniors.

 - A sense of purpose and satisfaction.
 Aging has often been linked to loss, decline, ill health, and degeneration among other things even though this is far from the truth.
 Seniors who volunteer have succeeded in distancing themselves from such misconceptions.
 Volunteering allows them to age productively and to remain fulfilled during their sunset years.

 - Offers a way of countering anxiety and depression.
 As they age, seniors often feel isolated and lonely.
 This affects them emotionally and increases the risk of going into depression.
 Volunteering helps stave off stress, anxiety, and depression through social engagement and interaction.
 Based on a report by CNCS, 66% of Senior Corps volunteers experienced a decrease in feelings of isolation while another 67% of those who initially felt lonely experienced improved social connection.